LexiFi/dead_code_analyzer/docs/optional_arguments/code_constructs/TOTAL_APP.md

 > [!NOTE]
 > Although the reported locations are the ones where the arguments are defined,
 > this is coincidental.
-In reality, the reported locaitons are those of the
+In reality, the reported locations are those of the
 > functions that declare the optional arguments.

 ## Fixing the always used report